Home Independent Page 3

 Independent Government Agencies are specific organizations and bureaus under the over arching jurisdiction of the Federal Government of the United States; however, these independent agencies are typically without a specified Department responsible for their respective oversight and administration:

-NSF: Legal Information and Further Assistance
+NARA: Legal Information and Further Assistance

 A Guide to the Federal Executive Institute